carab9/enigma-decrypt/README.md

 ## Architecture

-The main program uses a FileIO class object to read in the encrypted text file and store the data in a DataBase class object.
+The main program uses a FileIO class object to read a encrypted text file and stores the data in a DataBase class object.
 Then it uses a Decrypt class object to decrypt the encrypted text and a UI class object to print the decrypted text to stdout.

 ## Requirements
 C++ and C++ libraries: iostream, string, fstream, vector, map, tuple, algorithm